-Whilst serving Break Notices are a common practice, they require careful consideration at the negotiation stage of the lease and at the point of being exercised.
-There are often strict requirements in the lease that must be followed to the absolute letter in order to serve a valid Break Notice.
-Failure to do so will mean that the Break Notice is invalid and the lease will continue, either until the end of the term or until the next break date.
+Whilst serving a notice to break lease is common practice, they require careful consideration at the negotiation stage of the lease and at the point of being exercised.
+This is because there are often strict requirements in the lease that must be followed to the absolute letter in order to serve a valid Break Notice.
+Failure to do so will mean that the notice to break lease is invalid and the lease will continue, either until the end of the term or until the next break date.

-When taking into account rent and business rates the cost of getting a Break Notice wrong can run into tens of thousands of pounds.
-Tenants may be keen for an early termination of the lease by exercising a Break Clause whilst landlords will be scrutinising the lease to see whether there is valid service, particularly if it is going to be difficult to find a replacement tenant.
+When taking into account rent and business rates, the cost of getting a Break Notice wrong can run into tens of thousands of pounds.
+Tenants may be keen for early termination of their tenancy agreement by exercising a Break Clause whilst landlords will be scrutinising the lease to see whether there is valid service, particularly if it will be difficult to find a replacement tenant.

 Common Break Notice Requirements

 Break Notices must adhere to certain rules – following these is imperative to the success and validity of the notice.
 These requirements include:

 - The time for serving a Break Notice

 Leases usually provide for service of a Break Notice at least 6 months before the break is to take effect.
 If the notice is served late, it will be invalid.

 - The method of serving a Break Notice